-The Emergency Department (ED) Return Visit Quality Program launched in 2016 with the goal to foster and continuously improve the culture of quality in Ontario’s EDs.
-Participating EDs are provided with data reports that identify return visits resulting in admission that involved their site.
+The Emergency Department (ED) Return Visit Quality Program launched in 2016 with the goal to foster and continuously improve the culture of quality in Ontario’s EDs (learn more at our website or read our latest report).
+In this program, participating EDs are provided with data reports that identify return visits resulting in admission that involved their site.
 They conduct audits to investigate the causes of these return visits, identify any quality issues or adverse events that may be present, and take steps to address these issues.

 Health Sciences North has made use of a variety of approaches to implementing this program, including:

 - Providing data reports listing return visits to each physician

 - Connecting with other hospitals in the North East LHIN to discuss the program

 - Generating solution or practice changes as a result of rapid improvement events